AustinCodingAcademy/JS211_CurrentDateTimeProject/README.md

 ### Running Tests

-Tests are a great way to make sure you code works the way you planned it would, and to make sure you don't break something in the future.
+Tests are a great way to make sure your code works the way you planned it would, and to make sure you don't break something in the future.
 We will be using them to test our understanding of the lesson.
 It's also our main way to assign grades for an assignment.

-To run a the tests on a file run `npm test path/to/file.js`, etc.
+To run the tests on a file run `npm test path/to/file.js`, etc.

 ### Running the Linter